solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

    let pkey = PKey::from_ec_key(ec_key)
    ```

-6. Creating a verfier from the public key and the openSSL SHA-256 hasher:
+6. Creating a verfier from the public key and the OpenSSL SHA-256 hashing idendifier:

    ```rust
    Verifier::new(openssl::hash::MessageDigest::sha256(), &pkey)